 Casual Drinking vs. Alcohol Abuse vs. Alcoholism

 Unlike most illicit drugs, alcohol is widely accepted in society.
-Alcohol is so ingrained in our culture that sober people or those who refuse to drink for religion or health manners experience bullying or rejection by alcohol-drinking peers.
+But, unfortunately, alcohol is so ingrained in our culture that sober people or those who refuse to drink for religion or health manners experience bullying or rejection by alcohol-drinking peers.
 To understand alcoholism better, let’s break it down for a minute:

 - Casual Drinking: A couple of drinks on social occasions or a glass of wine with dinner.